Phani5611/Bus-Ticket-Reservation-Final/README.md

 # Bus-Ticket-Reservation-Final
 A Web-Application to book Bus Ticket which provides a  E-Ticket  in the form of QR Code

-Languages & Technologies used  : HTML, CSS &  Javascript
+Languages & Technologies used  : HTML, CSS ,Javascript, Java, Spring Boot, Postgresql

 How to Run the Project ?
 1. Intsall any of the code editors like VS Code